Beyond classical Hamilton's Rule. State distribution asymmetry and the dynamics of altruism: Appendix 2: What is the difference between and ?

-In addition to popular fallacies (Park 2007, West et al. 2011) associated with Hamilton's rule, there is one popular mistake related to the relationships between inclusive fitness and kin selection concepts.
-The question is: Should the relatedness be defined as the probability that the Receiver is the carrier of the cooperative gene or it should be also inherited from the common ancestor?
-This problem was critically discussed by Gintis (2013) and can be found for example in Bourke (2011).
-Also Encyclopedia Britannica states that:
+In addition to popular fallacies \cite{Park 2007, West et al 2011} associated with Hamilton's rule, there is one popular mistake related to the relationships between Haamilton's rule and kin selection concepts.
+The question is: should the relatedness be defined as the probability that the receiver is the carrier of the cooperative gene, or should it also be inherited from the common ancestor?
+This problem was critically discussed by Gintis (2013) and can be found, for example, in \cite{Bourke 2021}.
+Moreover, Encyclopedia Britannica states that